planet-ai-2023/planet-ai-2023.github.io/_posts/2023-12-31-our-creative-works.md

 tags: [ exhibits, AI ]
 ---

 I left the desert in a summer with two suitcases.
 And I arrived with two suitcases.
 It was raining on that day, as I remember.
+My students and I were very grateful that the art galleries would include our works.
+However, I wasn't able to participate in any of the discussions /talks.

 The following were some of our works by experimenting with emerging AI tools in the past few years.

 <br>